App version: 0.1.0

 Federal Loan Deferment

 A broad range of federal loan products may have deferment options.
 Borrowers with loans owned by Fannie Mae or Freddie Mac, FHA loans, VA loans, and USDA loans may have deferment options.
-In the case of student loans, the nationwide moratorium on federal student loan payments ends Aug.
+In the case of student loans, the nationwide moratorium on federal student loan payments ended Aug.
 30, 2023.
-As a result, student loan interest will resume on Sept.
-1, and payments will be due starting in October 2023.
+As a result, student loan interest resumed on Sept.
+1, and payments began again in October 2023.

 Private Loan Deferment